The 'smart badge for website' tab provides a short snippet of code that you can add to your website to display your certificate as a smart badge.

 - If the certification mark is changed by the issuer to reflect a branding update or improvement to accessibility, the smart badge updates the next time it is displayed without any intervention from you, your colleagues, or your web developer.

 - The website version of the smart badge shows more information when a cursor hovers over it.
-This can be informative to someone viweing your website.
+This can be informative to someone viewing your website.

-- The website version shows a static or passing 'BM' that is becoming a recoginsed indicator of a smart badge with digital credentials that can then be inspected on our platform.
+- The website version shows a static or passing 'BM' that is becoming a recognised indicator of a smart badge with digital credentials that can then be inspected on our platform.

-- If your certificate is renewed, or if you are issued with another certificate from the same scheme (and the original certificate remains public and expired), the badge will remain visible.
+- If your certificate is renewed, or if you are issued with another certificate from the same scheme with a later expiry date, the badge will remain visible and the click-through will be routed to the newer certificate.
 This means you, your colleagues, or your web developer do not need to update anything.
+Note that if your original certificate is set as private, and your new certificate is public, the badge will be visible again as it will relate to the newer certificate.
+Similar logic applies to other states like expired, suspended and revoked.